agupta-git/cdp-hybrid/README.md

     _Please ignore status message in the screen capture.
 Upon successful setup, it should say Active/Expired._

 ### NiFi
+- Download NiFi flow definition from PVC cluster on your local machine.
+- Go to Cloudera DataFlow (CDF) on PC environment and import the flow defintion.
+- **Update the NiFi flow to use PutS3Object processor instead of PutHDFS processor.** Update properties in this processor to use desired S3 bucket.
+With this change, you will start storing incoming files in AWS S3 bucket instead of PVC HDFS directory.
+For any help with PutS3Object processor, please see [cdp-data-pipeline nifi flow](https://github.com/agupta-git/cdp-data-pipeline#step-1---setup-nifi-flow).
+- Once updates are done, re-import NiFi flow as a newer version and deploy it.

 ### Spark
+- Update the PySpark program to use AWS S3 bucket instead of PVC HDFS directory.
+- Go to Cloudera Data

 ### Hive